Beyond the Gates (TV series): Broadcast

 Beyond the Gates premiered on February 24, 2025, at 2 p.m.
 ET (UTC−05:00) on CBS, with live streaming and on-demand access via Paramount+.
 On December 16, 2024, a first-look teaser was released by CBS.
 On January 25 of the following year, Essence published the full-length trailer for the serial.
-Six days later, another trailer was published by TVLine, introducing several characters from the serial.
+TVLine published another trailer six days later, introducing several characters from the serial.
 On February 11, 2025, CBS announced a week-long Entertainment Tonight special, Beyond the Gates: Welcome to the Neighborhood, hosted by Kevin Frazier and Sheryl Underwood.
 The five half-hour specials, which aired the week of February 17, featured "extended footage" from the cast's first read-through, as well as other behind-the-scenes content leading up to the serial's premiere.
 BET aired primetime and weekend afternoon encores of the series, consisting of the first ten episodes, for a limited run from March 10 to 23, 2025.
 The serial aired its 100th episode on July 29, 2025.
 That August, Pluto TV launched a free ad-supported streaming television (FAST) channel focused on the serial.

 During the 2024 to 2025 daytime television schedule, select weeks of encore presentations occurred.
 The first taking place the week of June 30, 2025.
 In response, Val Jean revealed she did not know why the network chose to air encores instead of new episodes, citing the decision was "above [her] pay grade".
 Original episodes resumed July 7.
 A second week of encore presentations occurred during the week of September 1 of the same year, with new episodes to resume on September 8.
-In response, Mosley revealed the encores were likely due to the serial producing 200 episodes, 50 less than the standard 250 that soaps standardly produce, which allowed them some "wiggle room" to match other American soap productions; she further stated plans to produce 238 episodes during the 2025 to 2026 schedule, and plans for 250 during the 2026 to 2027 schedule.
+A third pre-emption occurred two months later, with plans to re-air episodes that originally aired in August of that same year.
+In response, Mosley revealed the encore presentations were likely due to the serial producing 200 episodes, 50 less than the standard 250 that soaps standardly produce, which allowed them some "wiggle room" to match other American soap productions; she further stated plans to produce 238 episodes during the 2025 to 2026 schedule and plans for 250 during the 2026 to 2027 schedule.
 On October 16, 2025, it was announced two holiday-centric episodes would air on December 24 and December 30.